Doctor of Philosophy in industrial engineering

 - Winter (begins in January) - September 1

-While it is not it necessary to find a supervisor before starting application process and mention the name of him or her in the application process through the statement of purpose, you are expected to clearly articulate your strengths, compatibility with the program, and research interests.
+While it is not it necessary to find a supervisor before starting the application process or mention the name in the application process or in the statement of purpose, you are expected to clearly articulate your strengths, compatibility with the program, and specific research interests.

 For more information

 Dr. Qingyu Yang, Graduate Program Director and Chair of the Doctoral and Research Program